wpmk2/notes/uirouter.md

 	app.config(function ($stateProvider) { // inject $stateProvider into the module's config function
 		$stateProvider
 			.state('home', { // add states by calling the .state function on $stateProvider
-				url: '/', // specify an optional url associated with the state (in this case the root of site)
+				url: '/', // optional url associated with the state (in this case the root of site)
-				controller: 'AppController', // specify a controller (could be 'AppController as app').
+				controller: 'AppController', // named controller or anonymouse (inline) function
-				// The controller can be an anonymous (inline) function, but it is not recommended
-				controllerAs: 'app', // specify an alias here if not using "controller as syntax" shown in parenthesis above.
+				controllerAs: 'app', // when using controller as syntax
 				templateUrl: 'home/home.html' // specify a view associated with the state })
 			.state('about', {
 				url: '/about',
-				controller: 'AboutController as about', // alternate syntax
+				controller: 'AboutController as about', // alternative controller as syntax
-				templateUrl: 'about/about.html' // could also be a function that returns the path based on some criteria })
+				templateUrl: 'about/about.html' // could be a function that returns the path to the view })
 	});